espressomd/espresso/doc/sphinx/inter.rst

 :class:`espressomd.interactions.LennardJonesCosInteraction` and
 :class:`espressomd.interactions.LennardJonesCos2Interaction` specifies
-a Lennard-Jones interaction with cosine tail :cite:`soddeman01a` between particles of the types *type1* and *type2* .
+a Lennard-Jones interaction with cosine tail :cite:`soddeman01a` between particles of the types *type1* and *type2*.
 The first variant behaves as follows: Until the minimum of the Lennard-Jones potential at :math:`r_\mathrm{min} = r_\mathrm{off} + 2^{\frac{1}{6}}\sigma`, it behaves identical to the unshifted Lennard-Jones potential (:math:`c_\mathrm{shift}=0`).
-Between :math:`r_\mathrm{min}` and :math:`r_\mathrm{cut}`, a cosine is used to smoothly connect the potential to 0,
+Between :math:`r_\mathrm{min}` and :math:`r_\mathrm{cut}`, a cosine is used to smoothly connect the potential to 0, i.e.,

 .. math::